Jay Bentley

-Jayson Dee Bentley (born June 6, 1964) is the bassist and co-founding member of the punk rock group Bad Religion.
+Jayson Dee Bentley (born June 6, 1964) is an American bassist and co-founding member of the punk rock group Bad Religion.
 He has played with the band through its whole existence with a small break between 1983 and 1985.
 Along with vocalist Greg Graffin, Bentley has appeared on nearly all of Bad Religion's studio albums, with the sole exception being their second album Into the Unknown (1983).

 Career

 Jay Bentley grew up in Santa Clarita, California, and later moved to Woodland Hills.
 As with guitarist Brett Gurewitz and lead singer Greg Graffin, he was a student of El Camino Real High School.
 He played in Bad Religion for three years (1980–1983), and left while the band was in the midst of writing and recording their second album, Into the Unknown.

 Bentley was a onetime member of such notable L.A. groups as Wasted Youth, T.S.O.L., The Circle Jerks and Cathedral Of Tears.
 He rejoined Bad Religion in late 1985 while the How Could Hell Be Any Worse? line-up – adding Circle Jerks' Greg Hetson as the band's second guitarist – was reuniting to record the first three reunion albums, Suffer, No Control and Against the Grain, which are often considered their best releases.
 Today, Bentley continues touring and recording with Bad Religion.
 He has appeared on every Bad Religion release, with the exceptions of Into the Unknown (1983) and the Back to the Known (1985) EP.
 The band's most recent studio album, Age of Unreason, was recorded in 2018 and 2019, with a May 1, 2019 release.
 Since the early 2010s, Bentley has been the regular touring member of Me First And The Gimme Gimmes filling in on bass and backup vocals for Fat Mike.